On this page

 state_machine = new Statement(self);

-owner:ID.InstanceorStruct- Returns:
+owner:Id.InstanceorStruct- Returns:

 Struct.Statement